dworschak/Witcher/MODDING.md

 - Cintra ~ Lowland Scots
 - Gesco ~ Spanish

+### Religions

+Religion matters a lot less than in vanilla and the demand conversion interaction is disabled.

+When adapting vanilla events, possible associations are:

+- Eternal Fire ~ Catholic
+- Freya ~ Norse

 ### Events

 The vanilla game rules "supernatural_events" is obviously removed, as there is lot of supernatural stuff in the Witcher world.
 Vanilla events should usually be altered to keep the part associated to the value "unrestricted" of the game rule.

 When a vanilla event is unsuitable, try to find a lore-equivalent and override the event localization keys, rather than disabling the event entirely - it's cheaper than creating a new event chain !

+For instance:

+- "The Confessions of St. Augustine" => "the Good Book of Prophet Lebioda's Wisdom"
+- "from Irland to Cathay" => "from Kovir to Zangwebar"
+- Bubonic plague => Catriona plague

 ### Immortality